-New contribution regime for the indemnity for discontinuity of entertainment workers
+New contribution regime for the discontinuity allowance for entertainment workers

 - Studio Piceci